deankeinan/SouthPark-rnn/README.md

 ## Results

+*Note: 10 samples at different temperatures can be found [in the repository](samples/).*

-Sampling the text produced some interesting results, especially while varying the '-temperature' flag (which varies the level of noise in the sample generation).
-10 samples through the model at different temperatures can be found in the repository.
+Sampling the text produced some interesting results, especially while varying the `-temperature` flag (which varies the level of noise in the sample generation).

 At lower temperatures we see little to no spelling errors but highly repetitive phrasing, as you can see here: